Thomsch/untangling-tools-benchmark/README.md

 ## Usage
 ### Running the benchmark

+TODO: The work "benchmark" is misused.
+A "benchmark" is a set of inputs.
+One cannot "run the benchmark" or "test the benchmark end to end", though one can run some scripts, using the benchmark as inputs.

 Run `./evaluate_all.sh <bug-file> <out-dir>`.

 - `<bug-file>` is a CSV file containing the list of bugs to evaluate.
 There are 2 pre-computed bug files that you can